Electricity sector in Russia: Post-reform developments

 As of 2013, Russia had no wholesale electricity market.
 The Ministry for Energy of Russia, concerned with price increases envisions a wholesale market under bi-lateral contracts between consumers and specific power plants.
 Inter RAO and Gazprom Energy Holding were lobbying for a different one.

 Equipment producers

-Power Machines is the leading Russian equipment producer, with a share of over 50%.
+The Saint Petersburg-based Russian energy systems machine-building company Power Machines is the leading Russian equipment producer, with a share of over 50%.
 It unites production, supply, construction, maintenance and modernization of equipment for thermal, nuclear, hydraulic and gas turbine power plants.
-The following big international energy equipment holdings are well established and have joint ventures or their own production facilities in Russia: General Electric, Siemens, Alstom, ABB, Skoda Power, Mitsubishi Heavy Industries, Ansaldo Energia, and Areva.